Every basketball game is started using a tip-off. The tip-off is a jump ball between a player from each team that occurs in the center circle.

-The term "tip-off" (or its shortened "tip") is effectively synonymous with "kickoff time" in other sports.
+The term tip-off, or its shortened version, tip, is effectively synonymous with kickoff time in other sports.
 Reporters and game previews will list the start time next to tip-off.
-For example, if a game starts at 5:00, it is not uncommon to hear the term "five o'clock tip."
+For example, if a game starts at 5:00, it is not uncommon to hear the term five o'clock tip.

 Although the tip-off is a simple concept, there are a few specific rules that must be followed to keep things running smoothly: